CyberOwl555/Cyber_Portfolio/README.md

 Full post-exploitation attack chain simulation — initial access via web shell RCE, host/network enumeration, lateral pivot to a second container, and persistence file drop — across a multi-container Docker environment, with Wazuh detection covering each stage.
 Includes resolving a third instance of the recurring container log visibility gap (Apache logs volume-mounted to host filesystem), discovering and building on Wazuh's built-in web shell rule (31514, with full MITRE ATT&CK and compliance mappings) rather than duplicating its logic, and a frequency/timeframe correlation rule (level 14, mail: True) that escalates multiple web shell commands from the same source into a confirmed attack chain alert.
 The final alert's previous_output field shows the exact command sequence that triggered escalation.
 All detections fired against a live, noisy background of simultaneously running DNS tunnel and C2 beacon simulators from earlier projects.

+### 7. Suricata Network IDS: Closing the Network Visibility Gap(./Suricata/README.md)

+Deployment of Suricata as a network-based IDS on the Docker host, monitoring all three Docker bridge interfaces simultaneously — directly addressing the blind spot identified in project 6 where container-to-container lateral movement generated no Wazuh alert.
+The Emerging Threats Open ruleset (52,238 signatures) immediately detected the C2 beacon simulator via the Python BaseHTTP server response banner, providing independent network-level corroboration of the same activity already being caught by Wazuh's log-correlation rules — demonstrating the defence-in-depth value of combining host-based and network-based detection.
+Suricata's structured eve.json output is ingested by the existing Wazuh agent, unifying host and network alerts in a single dashboard.
+Includes honest documentation of what Suricata still missed (the pivot TCP connection) and why, with a follow-up path to custom rule writing.

+Key skills: Network IDS deployment and configuration, multi-interface packet capture (af-packet), Emerging Threats community ruleset management, eve.json Wazuh integration, host-based vs. network-based detection paradigm comparison, cross-detection corroboration (same attack caught by two independent mechanisms), scalability mapping from lab to enterprise deployment.

 Key skills: Attack chain simulation and correlation, container log architecture (volume mounts for agent visibility), built-in rule discovery before custom authoring, frequency/timeframe correlation with same_source_ip, FIM-based persistence detection, Docker networking diagnostics, operating in a noisy multi-alert environment.

 ## Recurring Themes Across These Projects